 Having big aspirations is key for success—Whether you want to start running regularly or to finish a sub 2:30 marathon.
 In fact, I encourage you to think big, go for the gold, reach for the stars and all that.

 But just because the mind can perceive it, it does not necessarily mean that you can achieve it.
 Therefore, unless your goals are well crafted, they can backfire.

 That’s why you should take more of a calculated approach and learn how to set the right running goals if you are serious about setting yourself for success, not injury or burnout.

-Even if you have an iron will power to tackle a huge running goal, without the right goals and a smart plan, you will, sooner or later, stumble, or worse, fall flat on your face.
+Even if you have an iron will power to tackle a huge running goal, without the right goals and a smart plan, you will, sooner or

 The Best Goal Setting Process in the World